shroukMohamedAlaa/Analyzing-Historical-Stock-Revenue-Data-and-Building-a-Dashboard/README.md

-# Python-Project-for-Data-Science
+# Analyzing Historical Stock/Revenue Data and Building a Dashboard
-It's an IBM course from the IBM data analyst certificate
+It's a project in python project for Data science course from the IBM data analyst certificate